henrypham67/henrypham67.github.io/content/posts/journal/questions.md

 | scoped | ownership                         | program duration |
 | LIFO   | jumping from 1 pointer to another | data/BSS segment |

-### Rust's array is located in stack, how about tuple?

-stack also, but content of it could be heap

 ### what are the differences between &String and &str ?

 | Feature     | String                  | &str                       | &String                       |